 Herb Index Page

-have used herbal teas for centuries, first for medicinal use, and later for
+have used herbal teas for centuries, first for medicinal use, and later

-tea made from it.
+ingesting a tea made from it.

-The steps involved in making both enjoyable beverages and medicinal teas are
+The steps involved in making both enjoyable beverages and medicinal teas

-teas, more attention should be paid to covering the water pot
+medicinal teas, more attention should be paid to covering the water pot

 as much as possible to entrap the beneficial properties of the herb.
 While

 the aroma of the tea is part of the enjoyment for making beverages, there

 should be no aroma when making teas for medicinal uses.